 Was ist das Besondere an diesem Projekt?

 The Vetter lab for Computer Graphics and Computer Vision pioneered the development and application of 3D statistical shape models of the human face.
 Over the years the methodology was extended to bones of the human skeleton including models of the skull as well as to soft tissue and inner organs.
 The approach taken is unique by combining machine learning technologies with geometric modeling.
 The method is capable to model the range of normal appearance, to detect pathologies as well as to predict the shape of missing parts.
+Internationally the approach is well received, what is also demonstrated by the high number of researchers which actively pursued and finished our recent open online course.

 None so far